them492017/mini.icons/README.md

 Notes:

-- It is not a goal to become a collection of icons for as much use cases as possible.
+- It is not a goal to become a collection of icons for as many use cases as possible.
 There are specific criteria for icon data to be included as built-in in each category (see `:h MiniIcons.get()`).
 The main supported category is "filetype".

 Recommendations for plugin authors using 'mini.icons' as a dependency: